 Read every food label every time.

-4. Avoid cross contact at home
+4. Avoid cross-contact at home – Milk Elimination Diet-

-One way to help avoid cross contamination is by designating one shelf in the refrigerator as the “milk-free shelf.”
+One way to help avoid cross-contamination is by designating one shelf in the refrigerator as the “milk-free shelf.”

-- Making a whole cabinet a milk-free zone is that it also provides a space to include pots, pans, toaster, cups, cutting boards, knives, etc.
+- Making a whole cabinet a milk-free zone provides a space to include pots, pans, toaster, cups, cutting boards, knives, etc.

-Knowledge is power and children are always learning.
-As soon as your child is old enough to walk and start feeding themselves, teach her to ask if it is okay for her to eat certain foods.
-Teach your child how to ask an adult if a food contains milk.
+Knowledge is power, and children are always learning.
+Explain to your child how to ask if it is okay for her to eat certain foods.
+Teach your child to ask an adult if a food contains milk.

 6. Use supplements